Interested in living at The Source?

-The Source Farm is located in Retreat, St. Thomas, the most Eastern Parish in Jamaica.
+The Source Farm Foundation and Ecovillage is located in Retreat, St. Thomas, the most Eastern Parish in Jamaica.
 Before Columbus, it was heavily populated by Taino (Native People of Jamaica).
-St. Thomas was the first place that Columbus made land fall and one of the first Spanish settlements.
-The Source is technically located in Retreat, but we consider ourselves a part of the Johns Town Community.
+St. Thomas was the first place that Columbus made landfall and one of the first Spanish settlements in the Caribbean.
+The Source is technically located in Retreat, but we consider ourselves part of the Johns Town Community.
 The Source overlooks the Caribbean Sea and most of Morant Bay, the capital city of St. Thomas.

 What is Morant Bay like?